Australia–India relations: 1788–1947: Colonial era

+In December 1939, the Menzies government appointed Roy Gollan as Australia's first official trade representative in India, based in Calcutta.
+An assistant trade commissioner was later appointed in New Delhi, while Australian interests were also represented on the Eastern Group Supply Council during World War II, establishing "a firm Australian presence in India in the 1940s".
+In 1944, British prime minister Winston Churchill appointed former Australian government minister Richard Casey as governor of Bengal.

 1947–present: After Indian Independence

 After World War II, the Australian government of Ben Chifley supported the independence of India from the British Empire to act as a frontier against communism.
 Later, under Robert Menzies, Australia supported the admission of India as a Republic to the Commonwealth Nations.
 In 1950, Menzies became the first Australian Prime Minister to visit India, where he met with the Governor-General Chakravarti Rajagopalachari and Prime Minister Jawaharlal Nehru.

 As part of the Colombo Plan, many Indian students were sponsored to come and study in Australia in the 1950s and 1960s.
 Easing of restrictions in the late 1960s saw an increase in non-European Indians migrating to Australia especially professionals.
 In 2011–12, Indians were the largest source of permanent migration to Australia.
 Australia is also the second most popular destination for Indian university students, with nearly 60,000 Indians on student visa in Australia in 2017.

 After independence, Australia has maintained relations with both India and Pakistan, with some concern from India over defence sales over the border such as 50 Mirage fighter jets and parts in 2007.

+On 30 April 2024, It was reported in the media that in 2020, Australia removed Indian spies from the country.

+On November 4, 2024, S. Jaishankar and Jeannette Young jointly opened a new Indian Consulate in Brisbane.